cuter44/alipay-sdk/README.md

 2. Config

 add these to your classpath:
-the jar-file mentioned above
+* the jar-file mentioned above
+* jar-files in `lib/`, which are depended
-`alipay.properties`, whose schema are provided in `doc/alipay.properties.sample`
+* `alipay.properties`, whose schema are provided in `doc/alipay.properties.sample`

 3. Invoke